elixir-webrtc/ex_webrtc/guides/intro.md

 >   |> Enum.map(&(&1.receiver.track))
 > ```
 >
-> If you want to know more about transceivers, read the _Mastering Transceivers_ guide.
-(TODO add link)
+> If you want to know more about transceivers, read the [Mastering Transceivers](https://hexdocs.pm/ex_webrtc/mastering_transceivers.html) guide.

 Next, we need to take care of the offer/answer and ICE candidate exchange.